 Exposure and Focus

-Fundamentally there are only two things you need in a camera.
+Fundamentally there are only two things you need in a film camera; any camera for that matter.
 You need it to be able to focus, i.e. take a sharp/not blurred photo; and you need there to be some control over exposure.
 As I will come to, both of these can be controlled by you, or automatically the camera, depending on the camera you choose.